System Design Space

 Перейти на сайт

-Branch-heavy APIs and transactional systems usually require SSD for random I/O. HDD remains valuable for archives, historical reads, and long-term retention where latency is not critical.
+Branch-heavy APIs and transactional systems usually require SSD for random I/O. HDD remains valuable for archives, historical reads, and long-term retention where minimum latency is not critical.

 HDD